isogenists/isogeny-OPRF/README.md

-# Oblivious PRF from supersingular isogenies attack
+# Sage implementation of the attack against the Oblivious PRF from supersingular isogenies

 ## Usage